DimitarKdb/Client-Server-Python-Application/README.md

 # Client-Server-Python-Application

-CLIENT-SERVER Application
-Implemented for the Network programming course in FMI, lectured during the summer semester.

 SERVER:
 I.Purpose
 The server file (server.py) is designed to implement a server that listens for client connections, receives arrays from clients, sorts them using parallel quicksort, and returns the sorted arrays to the clients.